 Are index funds safe?

 Yes, index funds are safer than investing in individual stocks.
-Safety or risk is measured by Beta.
-Index funds have a Beta of 1, meaning they move in sync with the market, representing lower risk.
+Beta measures safety or risk.
+Index funds have a Beta of 1, meaning they move in sync with the market and represent lower risk.
 A stock such as AMAT has a Beta of 2, meaning it fluctuates twice as much as the market, representing more risk.

 You can think of an ETF as the way a fund is operationally run, and an index fund is what that ETF invests in.
 If an ETF tracks an index, it is an index ETF fund; if a mutual fund tracks an index, it is an index-tracking mutual fund.